 Traditionally, the massage begins with the pleasurable soaking of the feet in a wooden barrel or foot bath containing herbs chosen specifically for the client.
 The heated mixture warms the feet.
 After the client's feet have been rested and refreshed, the masseur or masseuse spreads a thick layer of lotion on the feet and calves and then rubs and kneads the calves and feet using Tui Na techniques.

 For Bodywork Therapists or Beauty Therapists.
 Please note that this course is open to Lay-people.

-This Course is also available as distance-learning.
+This Course is only available as distance-learning.

 Copyright: domenicogelermo @ 123RF